 Not considered for this risk assessment and therefore not reviewed except where it may pertain in specific endpoint sections as discussed below.

 7. Natural occurrence (discrete chemical) or composition (NCS)

-3-Methylbutyl 2-methylpropanoate is reported to occur in the following foods and in some natural complex substances (NCS):
+3-Methylbutyl valerate is reported to occur in the following foods: